-- only be considered for development upon approval by the Ministry of Transportation and Communications of preliminary design for the highway indicating the number, location, configuration and elevations of all paved lanes within the designated right-of-way. - 6.1.8 The minor road access into New Development Area from Steeles Avenue between Kennedy Road and Rutherford Road, as shown on Schedule SP25(a), shall be restricted to right-turns in and right-turns out only.
+- 7.1.7 Lands adjacent to the Highway Number 410 right-of-way which require a noise analysis according to distance criteria in Appendix A, shall only be considered for development upon consultation with the Ministry of Transportation and Communications regarding preliminary designs for the highway and indicating the number, location, configuration and elevations of all paved lanes within the designated right-of-way. - 7.1.8 Land use designation boundaries which coincide with a major feature such as roads shall be deemed to remain coincidental when the location of a major feature is adjusted slightly. - 7.1.9 Minor adjustments to the alignment of the roads shown on Plate No. 67 will be permitted without an amendment to this chapter. - 7.1.10 The design of facilities within road right-of-ways shall incorporate design elements such as tree planting, landscaping, pedestrian facilities, bicycle paths, median strips and boulevards where appropriate. - 7.1.11 The minor collector road access into New Development Area 14 from Steeles Avenue between Kennedy Road and Rutherford Road as shown on Plate Number 67, shall be restricted to right-turns in and right-turns out only.

-6.2 Public Transit:
+7.2 Public Transit